NiklasGollenstede/multiport/README.md

 	/**
 	 * Experimental.
 Calls a handler on the other end with the specified arguments
 	 * after the underlying connection was closed, right before `.ended` resolves.
-	 * Has the same arguments and semantics as `.post()` Can for example be used to release resources.
+	 * Has the same arguments and semantics as `.post()`.
+Can for example be used to release resources.
 	 */
 	afterEnded(name, ...args) {
 		this.ended.then(() => other.handlers[name](...args));
 	}

 	/**
-	 * While the port is open, returns a frozen Promise that resolves when the Port gets .destroyed().
+	 * While the port is open, returns a frozen Promise that resolves
+	 * with an optional reason when the Port gets `.destroy()`ed.
-	 * After the port is closed, it returns `true` directly.
+	 * After the port is closed, it returns `true`.
 	 */
 	get ended() {
-		return this.connection.closed ? true : Promise(true);
+		return this.connection.closed ? true : Promise(reason);
 	}

 	/**